 The following terms apply to all domain account hosting services provided by Inveress.

-If the services (web, database and email) on a customer domain hosted on one of our standard hosting plans (“Level 1”, “Level 2”, “Level 3”) are available for less than 99.9% of the time in a single calendar month due to unscheduled downtime (more than 43 minutes downtime in a month), customers will be allowed a refund of that month’s hosting fee in the form of an SLA credit.
+If the services (web, database and email) on a customer domain hosted on one of our standard hosting plans are available for less than 99.9% of the time in a single calendar month due to unscheduled downtime (more than 43 minutes downtime in a month), customers will be entitled to claim a partial refund of that month’s hosting fee in the form of an SLA credit.
 The SLA credit amount will be 5% of your monthly hosting fee per 30 minutes downtime beyond the initial 43 minutes, up to 100% of your monthly hosting fee.

-Please note that any network or hardware maintenance carried out by our data centre for which 24 hours advance notification is sent (via email to our contact addresses on file) does not count as unscheduled downtime and does not count towards this total.
+Please note that any network or hardware maintenance for which 24 hours advance notification is sent (via email to our contact addresses on file) does not count as unscheduled downtime and does not count towards this total.

 Hacking attempts are generally aimed at either the server as a whole or against individual websites.